My scholarly publishing history: the successes, the failures and the backstories

 Richardson, L., Greaves, L., Jategaonkar, N., Bell, K., Pederson, A. & Tungohan, E. (2007) Rethinking an assessment of nicotine dependence: a sex, gender and diversity analysis of the Fagerstrom Test for Nicotine Dependence.
 Journal of Smoking Cessation, 2(2): 59-67.
 TIMES REJECTED: 0

 Ugh.
 Having left Australia without an academic job to go to in Canada, I was now working at an applied health research centre, which was basically a production line research factory.
-I didn’t even want to be a co-author on this paper, which I was only tangentially involved in, but that was the centre’s publication model – although I tried to challenge it.
+I didn’t even want to be a co-author on this paper, which I was only tangentially involved in, but that was the centre’s publication model.
 We ended up doing this ridiculous exercise where every man and his dog who’d even thought about the paper was listed as an author and we did secret ballots to determine the order.
 I wish I was joking.
 I often leave it off my publications list.

 Bell, K. (2008) Pilgrims and progress: the production of religious experience in a Korean religion.
 Nova Religio: Journal of Alternative and Emergent Religions, 12(1): 83-102.
 TIMES REJECTED: 0